 While this doesn’t mean you should stop using lubricants or other gels, it simply means that you should be mindful of the ingredients in the products you’re using.

-Sexual activity can also briefly affect your vaginal microbiome health, particularly if you’re having sex with males.
+Sexual activity can also briefly affect your vaginal microbiome health, particularly if you’re having sex with someone with male anatomy.

 This is because semen has a neutral to alkaline pH and results in significant buffering of vaginal secretions.
 Seminal fluid also contains enzymes that inactivate hydrogen peroxide.
 Likewise, bacteria from someone’s mouth can be introduced to the vaginal area as well.

-Again, while this doesn’t mean you need to swear off sex entirely (it’s healthy), it’s just something to consider as you care for your vaginal and reproductive health.
+Again, while this doesn’t mean you need to swear off sex entirely, it’s just something to consider as you care for your vaginal and reproductive health.

 Excess moisture in the area can also create an environment conducive to more bacteria growth.